cboydstun/quiz-api/Queries.md

 # Question Queries and Mutations

-# Create a new question (requires editor permission or higher)
+# Create a new question (requires editor permission or higher) x

 ```graphql
 mutation CreateQuestion {